 The role of Agency Representatives is to act as a liaison between the specific organization they represent, members of the public appointed to the Committee, and the City.
-They are to provide the unique perspective of their organization, along with their own expertise of specific issues as a member of their particular organization, in making recommendations through the Advisory Committee to assist the City in developing policy related to the mandate of the Committee.
+They are to provide the unique perspective of their organization, along with their own expertise of specific issues as a

 - 1 Councillor

 - Representatives of the City's Administration from:

 - Utilities & Environment

 - Water and Wastestream

 - Building Standards

 - Saskatoon Light & Power

 - Planning

-- Transportation
+- o Transportation

-- Representatives of organizations or communities must be members or employees of the organizations or communities they represent - Sound general knowledge of Saskatoon and area and its existing and potential environmental issues - Demonstrated knowledge, expertise or interest in the following: - Natural, earth, and/or environmental science (e.g. ecology, biology, toxicology, geoscience) - Relevant engineering disciplines and/or experience (e.g. environmental, civil, mechanical) - Environmental and/or community planning - Habitat and/or wildlife conservation - Environmental outreach and/or community development - Government relations and/or public policy - Education - Environmental economics - Entrepreneurs, for-profit or non-profit professionals with demonstrated environmental experience/interest - Ability to commit time to attend meetings and participate in other activities undertaken by the Committee

-Any other qualifications as outlined in Policy C01-003, Appointments to Civic Boards, Commissions, Authorities, and Committees
+- Representatives of organizations or communities must be members or employees of the organizations or communities they represent - Sound general knowledge of Saskatoon and area and its existing and potential environmental issues - Demonstrated knowledge, expertise or interest in the following: - Natural, earth, and/or environmental science (e.g. ecology, biology, toxicology, geoscience) - Relevant engineering disciplines and/or experience (e.g. environmental, civil, mechanical) - Environmental and/or community planning - Habitat and/or wildlife conservation - Environmental outreach and/or community development - Government relations and/or public policy - Education - Environmental economics - o Entrepreneurs, for-profit or non-profit professionals with demonstrated environmental experience/interest - Ability to commit time to attend meetings and participate in other activities undertaken by the Committee - Any other qualifications as outlined in Policy C01-003, Appointments to Civic Boards, Commissions, Authorities, and Committees